 - The full name and occupation of your father and whether he is retired or deceased.

 It is your responsibility to provide two witnesses to the marriage who are usually friends or relatives.
 They must be able to understand what is taking place and be able to give evidence of what they have seen and heard in the unlikely event that this should become necessary.

-You must agree to the form of words to be used, together with any readings or music that is to be included, with the Superintendent Registrar before the wedding day.
+For ceremonies at Approved Premises you must agree the form of words to be used, together with any readings or music to be included, with the Superintendent Registrar before the wedding day.

 Once the ceremony is over the registrar will ask you to check that your details have been correctly entered into the marriage register before you are asked to sign the register.

-The Superintendent Registrar will advice you beforehand on the use of video recorders and cameras.
+The Superintendent Registrar will advise you beforehand on the use of video recorders and cameras.

 There are now various options for civil or religious marriage in England and Wales.

 You can choose to marry in any Register Office in England or Wales, even though you do not live in the district covered by that office.
 You may also marry by civil ceremony in any Approved Premise.

 The Neath Port Talbot Register Office is located in Forster Road, Neath.
 SA11 3BN

 The Register Office is situated on ground level and has access for pushchair and wheelchair users.